troycomi/snakemake-training/3_wildcards/README.md

         'log_{sample}.txt'
 ```
 Several sample, read pairs would be writing to the same log.
 Snakemake raises
 an error in this case as an output file is not uniquely determined.
+Similarly,
+all wildcards in input files must have matches in output file wildcards.

-## Wildcards for building outputs
+## Wildcards for dynamic listing of outputs
 Since snakemake evaluates the workflow 'backwards', it is initially challenging
 to think about how to request something like "all outputs given my inputs",
 which is a common analysis task.
 The first step is to find all the input